snowplow/documentation/docs/forwarding-events-to-destinations/forwarding-events/google-tag-manager-server-side/iterable-tag-for-gtm-ss/iterable-tag-configuration/index.md

 If you would like to specify your own event, disabling this option allows you to select your own event name and properties which can used to fire identity updates to Iterable.

+#### Specify identity event(s) by event name

+This multi-line text box is revealed when disabling the "Use the default `identify` event" configuration option above.

-In general, "identity events" are the event names which will make the Iterable Tag call the `/users/update` [API endpoint](https://api.iterable.com/api/docs#users_updateUser) (create or update a user), using the identifiers and the user_data specified by the tag configuration.
-These events might be different than the default Snowplow Identify schema, for example sign_up, login etc, from your own custom event schemas.
+In general, "identity events" are the event names which will make the Iterable Tag call the `/users/update` [API endpoint](https://api.iterable.com/api/docs#users_updateUser) (create or update a user), using the identifiers and the user\_data specified by the tag configuration.
+These events might be different than the default Snowplow Identify schema, for example sign\_up, login etc, from your own custom event schemas.

 ## Snowplow Event Mapping Options